parallaxinc/Spin-IDE_iOS/ReadMe.txt

 5. The navigation control does not show up on main view until the program rotates to landscape once.

-6. Allow use of user supplied compiler flags.

-7. Opening and editing large files takes too long due to syntax coloring.
+6. Opening and editing large files takes too long due to syntax coloring.

-8. Support collapsing the side panel in landscape view.
+7. Support collapsing the side panel in landscape view.

-9. Support different font sizes in the editor.
+8. Support different font sizes in the editor.

-10. Allow emailing (in and out) of zipped spin projects.
+9. Allow emailing (in and out) of zipped spin projects.

 Other features and fixes that would be nice someday
 ---------------------------------------------------